SunsetFi/suntime-js/README.md

 ## What is supported

-- Most primitives (including prototypes and constructors)
+- Most primitives (including boxing, prototypes and constructors)
   - null
   - undefined
   - string